JacobAgerbo/QuickFixR/README.md

 # QuickFixR
 Hello world!
 Hang in there!

 Here I present QuickFixR.
 A small shiny based R packages, which makes R interactive and more user friendly.
-The package is trying to help researchers working on any Omics-based data, which are not super happy about coding at all.
+The package is trying to help researchers working on any **'Omics based data**, which are not super happy about coding at all.
 Within this packages it is possible to get an overview of data.

 ## Introduction to dependencies